Esri/storymap-tour/README.md

 The logo image can be configured through maptour-config.js file.
 To hide the logo, empty the HEADER_LOGO_URL property.

+The logo dimension is constrained to 250x50px.
+To use more horizontal or vertical space you need to remove this restriction using:

+      #headerDesktop .logo img {
+         max-width: none;
+         max-height: none;
+      }

 ## Developer guide